w5xd/PacketRainGauge/README.md

 corresponds to a rainfall rate of about 7 inches per hour.
 If your raingauge
-experiences more than 7 inches per hour and you are in the vicinity, then you have more serious problems than whether the raingauge can keep up.
+experiences more than 7 inches per hour and you are in the vicinity, then you have more serious problems than whether your raingauge can keep up.